JangoSteve/jQuery-EasyTabs/index.md

-v2.2	The jQuery effect used to un-collapse the panel if collapsible: true.	'fadeIn', 'slideDown', 'show' (slideDown) updateHash v1.1.2	Tells easyTabs whether or not to update the browser window’s URL hash, useful for SEO and bookmarking.	true, false (true) uiTabs v2.1	Automatically uses class names and defaults of jQuery UI tabs, making it easy to switch from jQuery-UI tabs without needing to change any HTML or CSS styles.	true, false
+v2.2	The jQuery effect used to un-collapse the panel if collapsible: true.	'fadeIn', 'slideDown', 'show' (slideDown) updateHash v1.1.2	Tells easyTabs whether or not to update the browser window's URL hash, useful for SEO and bookmarking.	true, false (true) uiTabs v2.1	Automatically uses class names and defaults of jQuery UI tabs, making it easy to switch from jQuery-UI tabs without needing to change any HTML or CSS styles.	true, false
 (false)
-Here’s an example that uses all of the configuration options:
+Here's an example that uses all of the configuration options:

 {% highlight js %}
 $("#tab-container").easytabs({